Quantum state merging with bound entanglement: Absence of bound entanglement

-\textbf{\emph{Absence of bound entanglement.}}\emph{ }The results presented in this work can also be applied to the scenario where Bob and Charlie do not have access to PPT entangled states.
-This task is known as LOCC quantum state merging (LQSM), and has been presented in \cite{Streltsov2015}.
+The results presented in this work can also be applied to the scenario where Bob and Charlie do not have access to PPT entangled states.
+This task is known as LOCC quantum state merging (LQSM), and has been presented in \citep{Streltsov2015}.
 The figure of merit in this case will be denoted by ${\cal F}_{\mathrm{LOCC}}$.

 Note that the quantities ${\cal F}_{\mathrm{LOCC}}$ and ${\cal F}_{\mathrm{PPT}}$ obey the following relation: